MyForkProjects/https-github.com-47deg-android-swipelistview/README.md

 ```
 ## APKLib and others

-You can get the releases, snapshots and other forms in which SwipeListView is distributed from the
+You can get the releases, snapshots and other forms in which SwipeListView is distributed from the Maven sonatype Repository here
-[Downloads][5] page.
+[Downloads][5].

 ## Dependencies